ToolJet/ToolJet/docs/docs/setup/ecs.md

     ToolJet uses a postgres database as the persistent storage for storing data related to users and apps.

 2. Create a target group and an application load balancer to route traffic onto ToolJet containers.
     You can [reference](https://docs.aws.amazon.com/AmazonECS/latest/userguide/create-application-load-balancer.html) AWS docs to set it up.
-Please not theat ToolJet server exposes `/api/health`, which you can configure for health checks.
+Please note that ToolJet server exposes `/api/health`, which you can configure for health checks.

     :::note
     This setup follows the old AWS UI for ECS as some options are missing on the new one.